| | |

 Rib Dinner Menu Ideas

 No rib dinner is complete without delicious side dishes and salads!
-Here are some of our favourites.
+Here are some of our favorites.

 Apple Beet Slaw // Three Cheese Macaroni // The BEST Ribs // No-Flour Cornbread

-This really is the BEST Ribs Recipe!
-Apply a homemade 4-Ingredient Brown Sugar Spice Rub, then slow bake for a few hours, resulting in THE most flavourful and tender ribs ever.
+This really is the BEST Dry Rub Ribs Recipe!
+Apply a homemade 4-Ingredient Brown Sugar Spice Rub to a rack of pork ribs and then slow bake for a few hours.
+The result is THE most flavourful and tender rack of ribs ever.
+Let me prove it to you!

 Ingredients